eProsima/Micro-XRCE-DDS-docs/docs/client.rst

   Also, the message size sent or received by a best-effort stream must be less or equal than the *MTU* defined in the transport used.

-* Reliable streams perform the communication without lost regardless of the transport layer and allow message fragmentation in order to send and receive messages longer than the *MTU*.
+* Reliable streams perform the communication without lost regardless of the transport layer and allow message fragmentation to send and receive messages longer than the *MTU*.

-  To avoid message losses, the reliable streams use additional messages to confirm the delivery, along to a history of the messages sent and received.
+  To avoid a loss of data, the reliable streams use additional messages to confirm the delivery, along with a history of the messages sent and received.
-  The history is used to store messages that can not be currently processed because of several reasons such us: delivery order, incomplete fragments or messages that can not be confirmed yet.
+  The history is used to store messages that can not be currently processed because of several reasons such as: delivery order, incomplete fragments or messages that can not be confirmed yet.
   If the history is full: